Master's Award

 MCQST considers outstanding theses graded 1.0 that demonstrate original thought, a unique approach to the chosen topic or field of study, significant personal contribution, and creativity.
 These theses are from students working in research groups associated with MCQST.

-Awards are announced at the MCQST 2025 conference, which takes place in Kufstein on June 3rd-6th.
 The winners are invited to present a brief overview of their work to the MCQST community.
-The prize money of €1000 is kindly sponsored by Zurich Instruments.

 How to Apply?

-• Abstract of Thesis
+• Abstract of thesis

-• Transcript of Records
+• Transcript of records

 • CV